What Are Tarot Cards? An Introduction

 It’s recommended you keep them in the box they came in or in a special container or bag you have gotten especially for your cards, it isn’t wise to just leave them hanging around to get dusty and potentially damaged.
 Always put your cards away safely once you have used them, this minimises the chance of them getting ruined and forgotten about!

-Having one spot you like to store your cards will help you get into the habit of putting them back after use, whether this is in a drawer in your bedroom, or a bookshelf in your office or living room, it’s good to get into the practice of taking care of your cards from the get go, they will very much appreciate you doing so and you’ll find you’ll be able to bond and get along with your cards for years and years to come!
+Having one spot you like to store your Tarot cards will help you get into the habit of putting them back after use, whether this is in a drawer in your bedroom, or a bookshelf in your office or living room, it’s good to get into the practice of taking care of your cards from the get-go, they will very much appreciate you doing so and you’ll find you’ll be able to bond and get along with your cards for years and years to come!

 Where can you buy a tarot card deck?

 It’s entirely up to you whether you would prefer to buy a tarot deck online or from a shop where you can physically handle the packaging before purchase!
 There’s no right or wrong way!
 There’s a myth that you can’t buy your own tarot deck, and that it must be either be passed down to you or bought for you by someone else, nonsense!